 plays a role in the prevention of heart diseases and type 2 diabetes.
 Aerobic activities

 are continuous activities that cause the heart rate and breathing rate to increase.

-For adolescents, daily exercise may help prevent conditions like obesity, high blood
+For teens, daily exercise may help prevent conditions such as weight gain, high blood

 pressure, and abnormal cholesterol levels, as well as poor lifestyle habits that lead

 to heart attack and stroke later in life.